 The cognitive model of an agent in the simulation is simply the correlation matrix of the survey data inferred from the subset of participants that contains that agent.
 The sign of each matrix element at position {a, b} indicates whether beliefs a and b should be correlated (positive sign) or anti-correlated (negative sign) for that.
 The magnitude of the matrix element at {a, b} indicates how important this correlation is to the agent’s evaluation of a set of beliefs.
 If the element is 0 the agent perceives belief items a and b as fully independent.
 The idea is that this matrix captures some of the pattern of the belief intensities of the group the agent belongs to.

-Given this, the coherence of a set of beliefs, x, is ½ · xT · (Ri - I) · x.
-Intuitively this is the extent to which that set is correlated according to the groups correlation matrix.
+Given this, the coherence of a set of beliefs, x, is ½ · xT · (Ri - I) · x, where Ri is the 5x5-dimensional correlation matrix held by individual i.
+Intuitively, this is the extent to which that set is correlated according to the groups correlation matrix.
 This is quite a simplistic way of calculating belief coherence, but it captures a little bit of the general idea and is sufficient for the illustration of the idea.

 Belief Change and the Coherence Cognitive Model